upwaveHQ/API-Doc/source/includes/_createcard.md

   -d '{"description": "A new card", "board": 311}'
 ```

+The new Card will be sorted last automatically (use update to change it).

 Argument | Description
 -------- | -----------
 description* | The content of the Card.
 May be HTML formatted